 IAB can support stand-alone (SA) and non-stand-alone (NSA) deployments.
 For NSA, relaying of the UE’s SCG path (NR) is included in the study.
 Relaying of the UE’s MCG path (LTE) is contingent on the support for IAB-based relaying of LTE-access (see 5.1.3.).

-The IAB node itself can operate in SA or NSA mode.
+The IAB-node itself can operate in SA or NSA mode.
 While SA and NSA scenarios are included in the study, backhauling over the LTE radio interface is excluded from the study.
-Since EN-DC and SA option 2 represent relevant deployment options for early rollout of NR, EN-DC and SA option 2 for UEs and IAB-nodes has high priority in this study.
+Since EN-DC and SA option 2 represent relevant deployment options for early rollout of NR, EN-DC and SA option 2 for UEs and IAB-nodes have high priority in this study.
 Other NSA deployment options or combinations of SA and NSA may also be explored and included in the study.

 Requirements: